National Opportunity Summit – Building a country that works for all children and young people

 About the Summit

-This landmark event brings national and regional system leaders, policymakers, academics, practitioners, and young people together to explore bold, evidence-informed strategies that will transform outcomes for children and families across the UK.
+This landmark event brought national and regional system leaders, policymakers, academics, practitioners, and young people together to explore bold, evidence-informed strategies that will transform outcomes for children and families across the UK.

 Related Content